aolkin/hrdc/docs/publicity_admin.md

 If need be, you can also edit any of the show's information from the admin as well.

+## WordPress Integration

+MyHRDC makes it easy to create the embedding webpages for several shows at once via the WordPress export function.
+To do this, first make sure the `publicity_website_page_prefix` configuration variable is set correctly.
+Then, from the "Publicity-Enabled Show" admin, select a number of shows and use the "Download for WordPress" action.
+This will set the website page field on the selected shows based on the prefix set above and each show's "slug" page.
+It will then export a CSV containing the show id, show title, show's embed code, and slug.
+This can then be imported into WordPress via a CSV-based post importing tool.

 ## Season List (Sidebar)

 To embed an auto-generated list of shows onto another website, insert this